 Teach older children how to play with electric toys properly, and only allow them to do so with adult supervision.

 Beyond choosing the toy

-Toy safety doesn’t end once you’ve selected a toy.
+Toy safety doesn’t end once you’ve selected a toy or once your child has opened a gift from someone else.
 It’s important to read the instructions about how to use toys.
 Once you understand how to use the toy the right way, make sure your child also knows.